Internship Admissions, Support, and Initial Placement Data

 How to apply

-Each year, CAPS receives 80 to 100 applications for three positions.
-Because of the high demand, we are looking for applicants whose professional interests align with the needs of our clientele, particularly group psychotherapy, consultation, and outreach, and working in a multidisciplinary setting.
+We are looking for applicants whose professional interests align with the needs of our clientele, including group psychotherapy, consultation, outreach, and working in a multidisciplinary setting.

 Minimum requirements for internship application include:

-• Current enrollment in a doctoral program in counseling or clinical psychology
+• Current enrollment in an APA accredited doctoral program in counseling or clinical psychology

 • Have completed all formal course work, practicum, comprehensive examinations, and dissertation proposal defense by the November 1 deadline for application